-- an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [20]), - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) [18], - an asymmetric key cryptographic support module that provides secure hash functions (SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 [4]), - a symmetric key cryptographic support module whose base algorithm is the Advanced Encryption Standard cryptographic algorithm (AES [7]), - prime number generation [6]. - 37 Figure 1 provides an overview of the Sx33Fxxx.
+- an asymmetric key cryptographic support module, supporting secure modular arithmetic with large integers, with specialized functions for Rivest, Shamir & Adleman Standard cryptographic algorithm (RSA [20]), - an asymmetric key cryptographic support module that provides very efficient basic functions to build up protocols using Elliptic Curves Cryptography on prime fields GF(p) [18]. - an asymmetric key cryptographic support module that provides secure hash functions (SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512 [4]), - a symmetric key cryptographic support module whose base algorithm is the Advanced Encryption Standard cryptographic algorithm (AES [7]), - prime number generation [6]. - The TOE optionally comprises a specific application in User NVM: this applicative Embedded Software is a MIFARE technology library (see the list of products including or not the MIFARE technology in Table 2: Master product and derivatives specific characteristics).
+This library may be a secure library called MIFARE DESFireTM EV1, which is in the scope of this evaluation.
+DESFire features a mutual three pass authentication, a data encryption on RF channel, and a flexible self-securing file system.